lociii/homeassistant-csgo/info.md

 ## Setup - Home Assistant

+First make sure that your instance is reachable via URL.
+Go to `Configuration > Settings > General` and set `Internal URL` and `External URL`.

-Go to the integrations (Configuration -> Integrations) page and add the "CS:GO game state listener" integration.
+Then go to `Configuration > Devices and Services > Integrations`.
+Press the `Add integration` button and add the "CS:GO game state listener" integration.

-During the setup process, the integration will create a webhook and show the uri parameter for the CS:GO configuration.
+During the setup process, the integration will create a webhook and show the URI parameter for the CS:GO configuration.
 Make sure to copy this code to your clipboard.

 ## Setup - CS:GO